 A local institution in its full glory, Ka Jok See Phuket delivers classy drag queen shows paired with yummy Thai delicacies, a team of professional entertainers and the right cheesy music to get everyone moving.
 It’s unpretentious and familiar, like visiting a crazy old friend that knows how to throw a party.

 Thanks to our delay in getting to the hotel we arrived at Ka Jok See when everyone else had full stomachs and enough drinks to forget embarrassment so the show started right there and then.
+By the way, here are my favourite luxe hotels in Phuket if you’re interested.

-This restaurant cum club is hidden inside an old shop house in Phuket Town.
+This restaurant-cum-club is hidden inside an old shop house in Phuket Old Town.
 Once you step inside you are transported to a Boudoir from the time of Moulin Rouge.
 Most of the light comes from strategically places candles.
 The walls are decorated with paintings, wooden appliques and all sorts of trinkets, not a single spot is empty.
 Chandeliers and disco balls co-exist with large vases overflowing with ornate flower arrangements.
 The high ceiling is made of dark and thick wooden beams.
 The outdoor table by the entrance, is flanked by a glass window with cascading water so passers by cannot see inside.
 The entire rooms feels rustic with an attempt at cheap sophistication, until the real fun begins and you completely forget all about it.

 Props are brought out, dancers, singers, drag queens and entertainers in all colors and shapes outnumber guests and fun is served in large spoons of an antidote to stage fright.
 Fluorescent orange wigs tower anybody brave enough to wear them and shirts and, occasionally pants, come off easily as bodies rub off each other.